Academic Technology Services

 Tour of a course from instructor and student perspectives

 Instructors can add documents, folders/modules, links, assessments, etc. the course content area using.
-In this video I show my course (from both the instructor and student perspectives) as an example of one way a course could be set up.
+In this video I show a course (from both the instructor and student perspectives) as an example of one way a course could be set up.

 Key points in the video